A Child’s Day

 - Self help skills are introduced in the 2’s and reinforced throughout our program so children leaving for Kindergarten can feel comfortable in managing their needs in larger settings.

 - Our large well-equipped playground area and indoor playground are both used for active play, social interaction, and gross-motor skill development.

-- Thursdays: Science activities and age appropriate experiments are provided in each classroom each Thursday.
+- Mondays: Science activities and age appropriate experiments are provided in each classroom each Thursday.
 Our teaching team introduces children to the scientific process by allowing them the opportunity to experience each step.
 By allowing them the chance to predict, prove and reflect they will be using their minds to the fullest extent and gaining an understanding of how to form a hypothesis.
 Children will be provided a safe setting to explore the many fascinating levels of scientific experiments.

 - Fridays: Sensory Exploration is not only fun but a necessary component to an early childhood curriculum.
 Activities are provided throughout each day, of course, but on our “Sensory Fridays” the children get to visit our ever changing Sensory room.
 Each week one of our classroom Teachers plans for the whole program to come visit and use their whole bodies to learn and experience more.
 Sand and water tables are always open, smelling and tasting experiences are safely provided, experiments with sound are introduced and explored and, of course, the room is a visually stimulating as well.

 - Community Worker visits such as Dentists, Chappaqua Librarians, EMT’s etc.

 - Chappaqua Fire Department visits during Fire Safety Month each October

 - Norwalk’s Maritime Aquarium traveling program when offered

 - Otto the Auto from AAA to teach safety in and around cars